Frequently Asked Questions

 Is there an age limit?

 No!
 People can skate at nearly any age.
 Our club members range in age from young children to retirees.
 For our Learn to Skate USA group lessons, we welcome children 4 years old and up as well as adults of all ages.
 While some people begin skating shortly after they are able to walk, others don’t take up the sport until they are in their golden years, and people as old as 90 have performed on ice skates in front of an audience!

 Are there any guys?

 Yes!
-Both male and female skaters regularly participate in our Learn to Skate USA program.
+Both male and female skaters regularly participate in our Learn to Skate USA program, which teaches fundamental skills applicable to all ice skating disciplines.
 We also currently have both boys and men in the club, and we are always happy to welcome more.
 So come on guys – give our ladies some more dance partners!

 Do I need my own skates?

 No!
 If you’re participating in our Learn to Skate USA program (group lessons or Parent Skate), both figure and hockey skates are available at no extra charge during scheduled program hours.
-At other times you can rent skates from the rink.
+At other times, you can rent skates from the rink.
 However, entry-level skates can be purchased at low cost, and students are encouraged to provide their own skates with strong ankle support and a snug fit.
 If you decide you’re going to stick with the sport, you can purchase a quality pair of figure skates from a reputable dealer.
-Sharpen purchased skates at a rink or skating store before their first use.
+Sharpen purchased skates at a rink or skating store before using them for the first time.

 What should I wear?